PhracturedBlue/mongodb-grafana-backend/README.md

 # MongoDB datasource for Grafana

 ## Features
-Allows MongoDB to be used as a data source for Grafana by providing a proxy to convert the Grafana Data source [API](http://docs.grafana.org/plugins/developing/datasources/) into MongoDB aggregation queries
+Allows MongoDB to be used as a data source for Grafana by providing a backend plugin [API](https://grafana.com/docs/plugins/developing/backend-plugins-guide/) into MongoDB aggregation queries

+This package was forked from https://github.com/JamesOsgood/mongodb-grafana which is a purely frontend plugin.

 ## Requirements